Essential Oil Safety During Pregnancy (also information for lactation / breastfeeding)

 - avoid the use of any absolutes or solvent-extracted essential oils (avoiding synthetic fragrance oils goes without saying)

-The following essential oils are not recommended for use during pregnancy or lactation/breastfeeding (those marked with a * can be used at a low dilution with caution):
+The following essential oils are not recommended for use during both pregnancy and lactation / breastfeeding unless otherwise noted (those marked with a * can be used at a low dilution with caution):

 - Anise Pimpinella anisum due to the constituents anethole (6) and safrole (10)